owenh000/asciidoctor-multipage/README.md

 ## Usage

-Be sure to use Asciidoctor v2.0.12.
-Currently, no other versions are supported.
+Be sure to use Asciidoctor v2.0.11 or later.

 ```
 $ asciidoctor -V